jonericcook/moonpay/README.md

 ## Docker

 The test contains a basic `docker-compose.yml` file.
-It uses the latest official NodeJS Docker image and creates two containers - one for backend and one for frontend.
+It uses the latest official NodeJS Docker image and creates a container for the backend service.

 The respective folder is mounted in `/app` directory inside the container.

 It isn't a requirement to use it, but may be convenient.

-NOTE: We WILL run your code inside these containers.
+NOTE: We WILL run your code inside this container.

 ## Submitting Your Code